Generalizable deep learning for photoplethysmography-based blood pressure estimation -- A Benchmarking Study: Results

-\heading{Best-performing models} Aggregating model performance by counting best-performing models across all different setups, we conclude that ResNet and Inception-based frameworks generally represent the best-performing models.
-The shallow Lenet1D models are competitive in the CalibFree category and partly also in the AAMI category, but fail to achieve competitive results in the Calib scenario, which profits to a certain degree from model capacity to memorize specific patients.
-For instance, according to Table~\ref{tab:tab3}, Lenet1D is positioned in the same range as state-of-the-art architectures such as ResNet and Inception in distinct subsets (e.g., CalibFree Combined, CalibFree Vital, AAMI Combined, and AAMI MIMIC), e.g., on the subset of CalibFree Combined, Lenet1D has a MAE of 13.88mmHg (8.52 mmHg), which is very close to XResNet1d101 performance with 13.97mmHg (8.51 mmHg), and outperforms XResNet1d50 with 14.12mmHg (8.56 mmHg).
-This means that Lenet1D, although the simpler architecture, can provide robust results for the estimation of BP \textit{in certain scenarios}, as similarly reported in \cite{wagner2024explaining} for ECG analysis.
+\heading{Best-performing models} Assessing the overall model performance by the number of boldface entries in Table~\ref{tab:tab3}, the three deep neural networks XResNet1d50, XResNet1d101 and Inception1D, but also the shallow LeNet show a comparable level of performance.
+In particular, the Lenet1D models demonstrate relatively strong performance within the CalibFree category and partly also in the AAMI category, but fail to achieve similarly strong results in the Calib scenario, which appears to benefit to a certain degree from model's capacity to memorize specific patients.
+For instance, according to Table \ref{tab:tab3}, Lenet1D is positioned in the same range as state-of-the-art architectures such as ResNet and Inception in distinct subsets (e.g., CalibFree Combined, CalibFree Vital, AAMI Combined, and AAMI MIMIC).
+This means that Lenet1D, although a simpler architecture, can provide robust results for the estimation of BP \textit{in certain scenarios}, as similarly reported in \cite{wagner2024explaining} for ECG analysis.
 Furthermore, it is worth noting that the S4 model does not show the outstanding performance it demonstrated in the ECG/EEG domain \cite{mehari2023towards,wang2023s4sleep,saab2024towards}.
-As a final general observation, throughout most subsets, XResNet1d101 consistently ranks among the top-performing models.
-Therefore, we select XResNet1d101 as the DL model for the further sections of this paper.
+To simplify the following analysis, we selected a single model architecture, the XResNet101d, that shows competitive performance across all prediction scenarios for the following investigations.
+A recent performance comparison among feature-based, image-based, and raw-time-series-based models confirmed the superiority of raw-time-series-based models, as demonstrated in \cite{qumphyd1}.